react-native-documents/document-picker/README.md

 ##### `fileCopyUri`:

-Same as `uri`, but has special meaning on iOS, if `copyTo` option is specified.
+Same as `uri`, but has special meaning if `copyTo` option is specified.

 ##### `type`: